-“It wasn’t until the trip got closer and people starting telling me stories of others failing to reach the summit (including professional athletes) that I started to get concerned about the physicality of it.”
+“It wasn’t until the trip got closer and people starting telling me stories of others failing to reach the summit (including professional athletes) that I began to get concerned about the physicality of it.”

-When talking about the trip with my parents, my Dad asked if I was going to climb Kilimanjaro when I was there.
-Immediately I answered ‘yes’, and once I started telling people about was my plan, I was far too stubborn to back out.
-It wasn’t until the trip got closer and people starting telling me stories of others failing to reach the summit (including professional athletes) that I started to get concerned about the physicality of it.
+When talking about the trip with my parents, my dad asked if I was going to climb Mount Kilimanjaro.
+Immediately I answered “Yes!”, and once I started telling people about my plan, I was far too stubborn to back out.
+It wasn’t until the departure date was mere weeks away and people starting telling me stories of others failing to reach the summit (including professional athletes) that I began to get concerned about the physicality of it.

-Coincidentally, about a month after we had booked our flights, my Dad received a letter from Tanzanian counterpart Bernard, whom he hadn’t heard from in years.
+Coincidentally, about a month after we had booked our flights, my dad received a letter from his Tanzanian counterpart Bernard, whom he hadn’t heard from in ages.
 Bernard had been looking through old address books, stumbled upon my parents’ names and decided to write a letter.

 We were able to meet up with Bernard, and had the great fortune of having him guide us to the farm and fill us in on its history.
 I’ll never forget the look on my mom’s face when she first saw Bernard, when we drove up to the farm and saw familiar buildings, but also when she and one of the prior employees recognised each other.
 Travelling with her allowed me to see the country through a different lens than I would have by myself, and also put context to so many stories I grew up hearing.